Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 AllowedIPs = 10.0.0.2/32

-Note that you need to include the actual keys, a string of letters, numbers and symbols, in the configuration file.
+Note that the configuration file must include the actual keys, a string of letters, numbers and symbols.
 You can read the key files with the following commands.

 sudo cat /etc/wireguard/publickey